Found injured or sick wildlife?

 Please note, that the management of deer is mandated by provincial laws and rehabilitation of deer fawns is actually not permitted by the government authorities in the Interior (Okanagan & Thompson Regions).
 Disease transfer amongst deer in our valley is a concern, which led to the local authorities prohibiting rehabilitation for deer (deer of any age are susceptible to “Chronic Wasting Disease”).

 Other licensed rehabilitation facilities which are allowed to care for deer fawns are only permitted to accept a small number of deer fawns (should the mother have been witnessed to be dead/hit by car).
 However, they can only admit fawns of their region, e.g. in the Kootenays, not from the Okanagan.
-There is no wildlife rehabilitation centre permitted to care for fawns in the Okanagan Valley.
+There is no wildlife rehabilitation centre permitted to care for and release fawns in the Okanagan Valley.

 Small mammals may need help, if you see: